 To assist you with completing the written assessments and the written and practical exams you will need to have the following two books:

-• Practical Cookery, 12th Edition: 50 years of Practical Cookery by John Campbell, David Foskett, Neil Rippington, Patricia Paskin
+- Practical Cookery 14th Edition: 50 years of Practical Cookeryby David Foskett, Neil Rippington, Patricia Paskin and Steve Thorpe.

-• The Theory of Hospitality and Catering for levels 3 and 4 by David Foskett and Patricia Paskin with Cersrani; Rippington; Weeks; Pennington and Hambleton.
+- The Theory of Hospitality and Catering for levels 3 and 4 by David Foskett; Patricia Paskin; Neil Rippington and Andrew Penning

 Course Contact Details